 Marketers use video landing pages for two main reasons: (a) to convert visitors into customers or (b) to generate more leads as part of a larger marketing campaign.
 Of course, you can find B2B leads by scraping Google and using other techniques, but videos are an additional help to your strategy.

 A hero video landing page is one where the video gets to be the star of the show.
 The video is positioned front and center, particularly in the area where you place a header image above the fold.

 Hero video landing pages work best for promotional or walkthrough explainer videos.
-You want to get your viewers invested in your specific offering, so you shine the spotlight on it.
+Whether you decide to use stock videos, AI video creato, or make your content from scratch, own want to get your viewers invested in your specific offering, so you shine the spotlight on it.